-PROXY STATEMENT

-Solicitation

-Voting Rights
+Solicitation Voting Rights Voting of Proxies

 Voting of Proxies

 Revocability of Proxy

 CORPORATE GOVERNANCE PRINCIPLES AND BOARD MATTERS

 Board Independence

 Board Structure and Committee Composition

 Consideration of Director Nominees

 Director Compensation

 Communications with the Board

 PROPOSALS TO BE VOTED ON

 PROPOSAL 1 - ELECTION OF DIRECTORS

 PROPOSAL 2 - AMENDMENT TO THE CHARTER TO INCREASE THE NUMBER OF

 AUTHORIZED SHARES OF COMMON STOCK

 PROPOSAL 3 - AMENDMENT TO THE CHARTER TO INCREASE THE NUMBER OF

 AUTHORIZED SHARES OF PREFERRED STOCK

-PROPOSAL 4 - APPROVAL OF LTC PROPERTIES, INC. 2004 STOCK OPTION PLAN
+PROPOSAL 4 - APPROVAL OF LTC PROPERTIES, INC. 2004 STOCK OPTION PLA ١N

 Description of the 2004 Stock Option Plan

-PROPOSAL 5 - APPROVAL OF THE LTC PROPERTIES, INC. 2004 STOCK
+PROPOSAL 5 - APPROVAL OF THE LTC PROPERTIES, INC. 2004 RESTRICTED

-RESTRICTED STOCK PLAN
+STOCK PLAN

-Description of the 2004 Stock Restricted Plan
+Description of the 2004 Restricted Stock Plan

 PROPOSAL 6 - RATIFICATION OF INDEPENDENT AUDITORS

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS

 EXECUTIVE COMPENSATION

 Employment Agreements

 OPTION GRANTS DURING FISCAL YEAR ENDED DECEMBER 31, 2003

-AGGREGATE OPTION EXERCISES IN 2003 AND OPTION VALUES AT DECEMBER 31,
+AGGREGATE OPTION EXERCISES IN 2003 AND OPTION VALUES AT DECEMBER 3 1,

 2003

-CERTAIN TRANSACTIONS -
+CERTAIN TRANSACTIONS

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

 COMPENSATION COMMITTEE REPORT

 Compensation Philosophy

 Base Salaries

 Compensation of the Company's Chief Executive Officer

 Bonuses

 Stock Option Plans

 401(k) Savings Plan

 Policy with Respect to Section 162(m)

-COMPLIANCE WITH SECTION 16(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+COMPLIANCE WITH SECTION 16(a) OF THE SECURITIES EXCHANGE ACT OF 1934 4

 STOCK PERFORMANCE GRAPH

 INDEPENDENT PUBLIC ACCOUNTANTS

+INDELENDENT FODEIC ACCOUNTAINTS

 REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

-STOCKHOLDER PROPOSALS

-OTHER MATTERS

-Appendix A - LTC PROPERTIES, INC. AUDIT COMMITTEE CHARTER A
+REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS